sCompile: Critical Path Identification and Analysis for Smart Contracts: Approach

-The terminal instructions do not have a successor block and a basic block which ends with a \inst{CALL} has two successor.
-One is the basic block whose first instruction is the next instruction of the \inst{CALL} instruction in the instruction sequence.
-The other is the entry basic block because of the assumption about a \inst{CALL} instruction.
-One successor of instruction \inst{JUMPI} is the basic block which starts with the next instruction of the \inst{JUMPI}.

-The target address of \inst{JUMP} and of the other successor of \inst{JUMPI} are stored in the top stack entry when execution reaches \inst{JUMP} and \inst{JUMPI}.
-In most of the cases, the top stack entry is pushed in as a constant value by the \inst{PUSH} instruction proceeding it (a.k.a.~a direct jump).
-Thus the successor block can be determined statically by checking the constant value of the \inst{PUSH} instruction.

-For indirect jumps, the target of \inst{JUMP} may be pushed by an instruction far away from the \inst{JUMP} instruction and thus cannot be decided by checking the proceeding instructions.
-Thus after step 3, the basic blocks which end with an indirect jump have missing edges to their successors and we call these basic blocks as \emph{dangling block}s (e.g., the basic block $Node\_305\_307$) and some basic blocks may not be reachable from the entry basic block due to the dangling blocks (e.g., the basic block $Node\_100\_101$).
+{ { }} Considering that Solidity compiler use templates and often introduces indirect jumps (e.g., \instr{PUSH}), we actually construct CFGs from EVM opcode as follows: \begin{compactitem} \item Disassemble the bytecode to a sequence of opcode instructions. \item Identify all basic blocks (BBL) from the opcode instructions as nodes of a CFG, where the boundaries among BBLs are branching instructions \instr{JUMP} and \instr{JUMPI}, \instr{JUMPDEST}, call instructions \instr{CALL}, and terminal instructions such as \instr{RETURN}, \instr{STOP}, and \instr{REVERT}.) \item Connect basic blocks with edges (e.g., direct jumps) which are statically decided from the opcode instructions. \item Use stack simulation to complete the CFG with edges for indirect jumps. \end{compactitem}

-We use \emph{stack simulation} to find the successor of dangling basic blocks.
-Stack simulation is similar to define-use analysis except that dangling blocks which are reachable from the entry basic block are processed first.
-First, we find all the paths from the entry block to the dangling blocks (e.g., there are two paths from entry block $Node\_0\_12$ to the dangling block $Node\_305\_307$) and simulate the instructions in each path following the semantics of the instruction on the stack.
-Note that a dangling block ends with \inst{JUMP} may have multiple successors in the CFG.
-When we reach the \inst{JUMP} or \inst{JUMPI} in the dangling block, the content of the top stack entry shall be determined and we connect the dangling block with the block which starts at the address as in the top stack entry.
-For instance, for the dangling block $Node\_305\_307$, there is only one successor $Node\_100\_101$ in both paths which is pushed by the instruction at address $093$.
-We repeat the above step until all dangling blocks are processed.
+In the above, whenever there are indirect jumps, their targets cannot be decided by checking proceeding instructions and we have missing edges.
+These nodes are known as \emph{dangling blocks} and we introduce \emph{stack simulation} to find the successor of them.
+Stack simulation is similar to define-use analysis except that dangling blocks which are reachable from the entry BBL are processed first.
+That is, we find all paths from entry BBL to dangling blocks (e.g., the two paths from $Node\_0\_12$ to $Node\_305\_307$) and simulate instructions in each path following semantics of the instruction on the stack.
+Note that a dangling block ends with \instr{JUMP} may have multiple successors in the CFG.
+When we reach the \instr{JUMP} or \instr{JUMPI} in the dangling block, the content of the top stack entry shall be determined and we connect the dangling block with BBL which starts at the address as in the top stack entry.
+For instance, for dangling block $Node\_305\_307$, there is only one successor $Node\_100\_101$ in both paths which is pushed by the instruction at address $093$.
+We repeat above steps until all dangling blocks are processed.